ACP Provides Guidance on Nonsurgical Treatment of Urinary Incontinence in Women

 There are two categories of UI: stress, which is caused when the urethral sphincter does not work because of intra-abdominal pressure, and urgency, which is associated with the urgent need to urinate.
 Stress UI can cause urine to leak when laughing, coughing, or sneezing.
 Mixed UI is stress and urgency UI combined.

 The American College of Physicians (ACP) has provided recommendations for nonsurgical treatment of UI in women.
-Treatment of UI is aimed at achieving, or at least improving, symptoms.
+Treatment of UI is aimed at achieving resolution of, or at least improving, symptoms.
 It is deemed effective if it reduces the number of episodes by at least one-half.

 Nonpharmacologic therapy options for UI, which have been shown to be effective and have a lower risk of adverse effects, include lifestyle changes (weight loss and physical activity), bladder training, pelvic floor muscle training (PFMT), continence services, vaginal cones, and medical devices.
 There have not been enough data to compare various types of nonpharmacologic therapies or to compare nonpharmacologic with pharmacologic therapies.